At RJ Thieneman, we view our past accomplishments as a strategic and creative path to the future.

 The Reserve at Fox Run

 In 2016, 37 acres of land was purchased to develop a new residential community, The Reserve at Fox Run.
-A total of 64 home sites are planned for this development located in Oldham and Jefferson counties.
+A total of 64 custom home sites are planned for this development located in Oldham and Jefferson counties.

 Apprentice Builder Program